GradienceTeam/Gradience/README.md

 ![Screenshot of interface with Adwaita light theme](https://github.com/GradienceTeam/Design/raw/main/Screenshots/main_screenshot.png)

-Gradience is a tool for customizing Libadwaita applications and the adw-gtk3 theme, see #gradience-stopthemingmyapp-and-adwaita-developers.
+Gradience is a tool for customizing Libadwaita applications and the adw-gtk3 theme.

 <details>
   <summary>More screenshots</summary>